How to Implement Load Balancing for High Availability and Scalability

 3. Hybrid Load Balancer Deployments

-Hybrid load balancer deployments combine on-premises and cloud-based load balancing solutions to support hybrid IT architectures, seamlessly managing traffic across both traditional and cloud-native applications.
-This approach enables organizations to leverage the benefits of both environments while maintaining consistent application delivery.
+Hybrid deployments combine on‑premises and cloud‑based solutions to support hybrid IT architectures, seamlessly managing traffic across both traditional and cloud‑native applications.
+Products such as Citrix ADC and Cisco ACE can bridge the gap, allowing organizations to leverage the benefits of both environments while maintaining consistent application delivery.

 Reading more: